When is the best time to start preparing for the June LSAT?

 Does this mean if I’m planning on a later test date, I should start studying now?

-Probably not.
-While getting started with plenty of time before the test is a great idea, you risk burnout and running out of good study material if you start more than about 4 months before the test.
+Probably not, though this depends on your learning style and other demands on your time.
+While getting started early is a great idea, you risk burnout and running out of good study material if you start more than about 4 months before the test.
 Once you’ve familiarized yourself with the test, the best study material is official released practice tests, and there are only so many of those available.
-Don’t worry though.
-You won’t run out of them all in 3-4 months of prep unless you have an overly-intense study schedule.
+This depends as well on your work, school, and family commitments.
+Some choose to study more intensely over a shorter period of time whereas others benefit most from a slow and steady approach over 6 months or more.

 Does that mean I need to try to take all the released LSAT practice tests?